Communities Scott County Overview

 A place to live, learn, and earn

-Scott County, consisting of seven cities and eleven townships, is located in the southwest Twin Cities metropolitan area.
+Scott County, consisting of eight cities and ten townships, is located in the southwest Twin Cities metropolitan area.
 Scott County was the second fastest growing county in the state of Minnesota from 2010-2017, with an 11.4% increase in total population during that timeframe.
 The U.S. Census Bureau estimates Scott County’s 2017 population to be 144,717.
 This figure is expected to increase to 209,970 by the year 2040, according to Metropolitan Council population forecasts.

 Scott County has two major transportation corridors running through the county, U.S. Hwy 169 and Interstate-35, making it easily accessible for businesses and logistics.
 Our residents exceed the state and national averages for high school graduation rates and college degrees, according to the U.S. Census Bureau, giving us a qualified resident workforce.